ZupIT/nimbus-backend-ts/cli/src/templates/boilerplate/README.md

 There are two routes available:

 - `http://localhost:nimbus-ts-cli-port`: Welcome page
-- `http://localhost:nimbus-ts-cli-port/home`: A test page to exemplify the navigation and global context.
+- `http://localhost:nimbus-ts-cli-port/home`: A test page to exemplify the navigation and global state.